Types of Iron Supplements

 - The World Health Organization (WHO) recommends iron and folic acid supplements for reducing anemia and improving iron status among women of reproductive age.

 One way doctors treat iron deficiency and anemia is through oral iron supplements, intended to increase the levels of iron and hemoglobin in your body.
 But with so many options on the market, how do you know which type of iron supplement is best for you?
+Let's delve into the world of iron supplementation.

 Look at the “Supplement Facts”